spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Critical: service not responding for 5+ minutes
 #### FlexLM License Manager:
 Description: This service operates the FlexLM license manager used by Mechdyne TGX
-Impact: Interuption of this service will cause the licensing manager to go offline thus effecting the ability of the TGX Sender to obtain/validate licenses
+Impact: Interruption of this service will cause the licensing manager to go offline thus effecting the ability of the TGX Sender to obtain/validate licenses
 Resolution: Connect to the Local Control Plane server and open Task Manager, then restart the service
 Alerting threshold:
 Critical: service not responding for 5+ minutes

 ## What’s Next?

-Get started [deploying Spot PC](spot-pc/getting-started/onboarding-workflow) by following the Onboarding Workflow.
+Get help from [Spot PC Support](spot-pc/troubleshooting/getting-support) for advanced assistance.